Sitecore vs WordPress

 - Price is competitive in open source space

-Sitecore Sitecore is a more expensive system as its commercial source code requires licensing fees, and each Sitecore instance is custom built by a team of knowledgeable developers who are familiar with developing for the ASP.NET framework.
+Sitecore Every Sitecore instance is custom built by a team of knowledgeable developers who are experienced with developing for the ASP.NET framework.
+This system is built with commercial source code that requires licensing fees, but comes with a service level agreement (SLA) that provides catered support to you as a Sitecore client.
 Sitecore is a good choice for businesses who require a custom build, want the benefits of a commercial source code, and are willing to invest in its powerful features.

 - Safer .NET compiled enterprise language, built-in safety features, firewalls and secure architecture